redhat-cip/dci-openstack-agent/README.md

  `https://www.distributed-ci.io` with your redhat.com SSO account.
 Your user account will be created in our database the first time you connect.

-There is no reliable way to automatically know your team.
+There is no reliable way to know your team automatically.
 So please contact us back when you reach this step, we will manually move your user in the correct organisation.